Program Description for Computing & Info Sciences

 Degree: Bachelor of Science

-The Bachelor of Science in Computing & Information Sciences requires 120 total credits that include a minimum of 54 upper-level credits.
+The Bachelor of Science in Computing & Information Sciences requires 120 total credits.

 School of Computing Policies